At Davos, Zelenskyy lashes out at Putin and presses allies to boost Ukraine's fight

 He thanked allies for sanctions on Moscow but urged them to ensure they work.
 He said he believed the European Union and U.S. would come through in "a matter of weeks" with more aid that has been held up by political infighting within his two biggest allies.

-It was Zelenskyy’s first trip to Davos since the war began — following speeches by video in previous years — and he rushed between meetings with political and business elites.
+It was Zelenskyy’s first trip to Davos since the war began — he spoke by video in previous years — and he rushed between meetings with political and business elites.
 Surrounded by a large security contingent, he’s drawn the attention of media and others angling to meet him.

-There was no immediate comment from the Kremlin about Zelenskyy’s statement.
-Moscow casts the conflict as a necessary measure to counter threats to its security posed by Kyiv’s plans to join NATO.
+Putin, meanwhile, described calls for peace talks as an “attempt to force us to give up the gains we have made,” calling that “impossible.”

+Speaking at a meeting of municipal officials from across Russia, he also described Zelenskyy's "peace formula" as an effective ban on peace talks with Moscow because "it's a set of demands banning a negotiation process.
+Well, they don't want it, and so be it."

-Between a dizzying array of big-picture panels and talks about everything from artificial intelligence to climate change, leaders from Chinese Premier Li Qiang to European Commission President Ursula von der Leyen, Sullivan and Qatar's prime minister are giving their thoughts on the world's biggest challenges and opportunities.
+Between a dizzying array of big-picture sessions about everything from artificial intelligence to climate change, leaders from Chinese Premier Li Qiang to European Commission President Ursula von der Leyen and Qatar's prime minister are giving their thoughts on the world's biggest challenges and opportunities.

 Qatar Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani said the concentration on the attacks on ships in the Red Sea by Yemen's Houthi rebels — which have spurred retaliatory strikes by the U.S. and Britain — was "focusing on the symptoms and not treating the real issue" of Israel's war with Hamas.